 Dee Doke Waterfall is approximately a 1 hour 15 minutes drive south-east of Mandalay City.

-The scenic drive out to Dee Doke Waterfall will take you through small local villages at the foot of towering cliffs and eventually running parallel with the beautiful Myitnge River.
+The scenic drive out to Dee Doke Waterfall will take you through small local villages at the foot of towering cliffs and eventually run parallel with the beautiful Myitnge River.

 WHAT TO EXPECT AT DEE DOKE WATERFALL

 When you arrive at the gravel parking lot at Dee Doke Waterfall you will have to pay 3oo Kyat to park the scooter and there are no other entrance fees to visit the Dee Doke Waterfall.

 It is an easy to moderate 20-minute hike from the car park to the main falls at Dee Doke Waterfall.

 The main swimming area at Dee Doke Waterfall has a number of rock pools and a small waterfall breaking through the rocks halfway up the valley.